CybercentreCanada/Maco/README.md

 ## Extractor Example

-The following extractor will trigger on any file with more than 50 elf sections, and set some properties in the model.
+The following extractor will trigger on any file with more than 50 ELF sections, and set some properties in the model.

 Your extractors will do a better job of finding useful information than this one!